CLS-Genetics/CLS-Genetics.github.io/docs/ancestry.md

 | Next Steps | 1,568         | 296                           | 1,272        |
 | MCS        | 20,247        | 3,142                         | 17,105       |

+Individuals were included in the CLS PGI repository if their samples had passed genetic quality control, they were genetically similar to European samples in 1000 Genomes Phase 3 using an elastic net model, and <4 standard deviations from mean of the first principal component of population structure.
 (1): Number of individuals who passed genetic quality control.
-(2): Number of individuals excluded for being more than 4 standard deviations from the mean of the first principal component of population structure.
+(2): Number of individuals excluded from PGI repository due to being more than 4 standard deviations from the mean of the first principal component of population structure.
-(3): Number of individuals genetically similar to European samples in 1000 Genomes Phase 3 and included in the PGI repository.
+(3): Number of individuals who were genetically similar to European samples in 1000 Genomes Phase 3 and included in the PGI repository.

 ## References